The Mackintosh Man: Plot

-In London, Mackintosh discreetly monitors the progress of Rearden.
-His entry into prison has been a planned sting operation to smoke out the organisation.
-It is now intended they will be raided, rounded up and Slade returned to prison.
-Following a speech attacking the handling of the Slade escape by an old friend and war comrade, Sir George Wheeler MP in the House of Commons, Mackintosh approaches him and advises him it would be better to remain silent or risk embarrassing himself.
-Wheeler, however, despite masquerading as a staunchly patriotic right-winger, is actually a Communist and an agent of the KGB.
-He immediately tips off the head of the organisation where Rearden is being held.
+In London, Mackintosh monitors Rearden's progress.
+Rearden's entry into prison has been a planned sting operation to smoke out the organisation.
+In the House of Commons, an old friend and war comrade, Sir George Wheeler MP, gives a speech attacking the handling of the Slade escape.
+Mackintosh later approaches Wheeler and advises him that it would be better to remain silent or risk embarrassing himself.
+Wheeler, however, despite masquerading as a patriotic right-winger, is actually a Communist agent of the KGB.
+He tips off the head of the organisation where Rearden is being held.
 Mackintosh had suspected Wheeler and had used their meeting to try to flush him out.
-Before Mackintosh can act, he is run down by a car and dies soon afterwards.
+Before Mackintosh can act, he is run down by a car and dies.

-In the meantime, Rearden falls under suspicion by the escape organisation.
-Doubting his claims to be an Australian criminal, they beat him violently and savage him with a guard dog.
-Eventually, he manages to fight back and escape the building, setting it on fire.
-He makes out across country, pursued by his guards and the dog.
-He is finally forced to drown the dog in a stream to throw his assailants off the scent.
-He then makes it to a nearby town, where he discovers he is on the west coast of Ireland and has apparently been staying on the estate of a close friend of Sir George Wheeler.
-He contacts Mrs Smith in London, who flies to meet him in Galway.
-Realising that Slade has been smuggled out of Ireland on the private yacht of Wheeler, they now head to Valletta, Malta, where Wheeler is heading.
+Meanwhile, Rearden falls under suspicion by the escape organisation.
+Doubting his claims to be an Australian criminal, they beat him and attack him with a guard dog.
+He fights back and escapes the building, setting it on fire.
+Outside, he is still pursued by his guards and the dog.
+Rearden is eventually forced to drown the dog in a stream to throw his assailants off the scent.
+He then reaches a nearby town and discovers that he is on the west coast of Ireland.
+He has apparently been staying on the estate of a close friend of Wheeler.
+Rearden contacts Mrs Smith, who flies to meet him in Galway.
+Realising that Slade has been smuggled out of Ireland on Wheeler's private yacht, they now head to Valletta, Malta, where Wheeler is heading.

-Once in Malta, they try to infiltrate one of Wheeler's parties and discover the whereabouts of Slade.
-Wheeler soon recognises Mrs Smith — the daughter of his old friend Mackintosh — drugs her, and takes her aboard his yacht.
-Rearden tries to get the Maltese police to raid the boat, but they refuse to believe that a respected man as Wheeler can be involved in kidnapping and treason, so instead they move to arrest Rearden, who is still a wanted man for his earlier faked diamond robbery.
-So, Rearden is again forced to flee, but manages to follow Wheeler to a church where he and Slade are holding Mrs Smith.
-He pulls a gun on them, and orders them to hand over Mrs Smith.
-Presented with a Mexican standoff, Wheeler and Slade try to persuade Rearden to let them go unharmed, in return for which they will also spare him and Mrs Smith.
-Reluctantly Rearden agrees, but Mrs Smith takes up a gun and shoots Slade and Wheeler, avenging the murder of her father.
-She has fulfilled her orders and bitterly abandons Rearden, angry at the way he has not followed his own orders.
+In Malta, they try to infiltrate one of Wheeler's parties and discover Slade's whereabouts.
+Wheeler recognises Mrs Smith — Mackintosh's daughter — drugs her, and takes her aboard his yacht.
+Rearden tries to get the Maltese police to raid the boat, but they refuse to believe that Wheeler, a respected man, can be involved in kidnapping and treason.
+Instead, they move to arrest Rearden, who is still a wanted man.
+Forced to flee, Rearden follows Wheeler to a church where he and Slade are holding Mrs Smith.
+Pulling a gun on them, Rearden orders them to hand over Mrs Smith.
+Wheeler and Slade try to persuade Rearden to let them go unharmed, in return for which they will also spare him and Mrs Smith.
+Reluctantly Rearden agrees, but Mrs Smith takes up a gun and shoots Slade and Wheeler, avenging Mackintosh's murder.
+She then abandons Rearden, angry at the way he has not followed his own orders.